Loggerhead musk turtle

 The loggerhead musk turtle (Sternotherus minor) is a species of turtle in the family Kinosternidae.
 This turtle has a large head which has a light-colored background with dark spots or stripes present on the head and neck.
 The average size of an adult loggerhead musk turtle is about 3–5 in in straight carapace length.

 The species is native to the southern United States, being found in rivers, wetlands, and streams in the states of Alabama, Florida, and Georgia.
-The diet of an adult loggerhead musk turtles consists mostly of clams and snails.
+The diet of an adult loggerhead musk turtle consists mostly of clams and snails.

 As of 2016 the conservation status of the loggerhead musk turtle is "Least Concern", and its common threats include habitat loss and human interactions such as car or boating accidents.

 Description

 The loggerhead musk turtle gets its common name from its unusually large head, compared to the common musk turtle (Sternotherus odoratus).

-Its head has a light-colored background with dark spots/stripes.
+Its head has a light-colored background with dark spots or stripes.
 Hatchlings are about 1 inch (2.5 cm) in straight carapace length and grow up to around 3 to 5 inches (about 8 to 13 cm) by adulthood.
 Juveniles have three keels on the carapace that usually disappear by adulthood.
 The loggerhead musk turtle has barbels present on the chin only, not on the throat.